Cottage Grove station: History

 Cottage Grove officially opened in 1893 when the South Side Rapid Transit company extended its line from 39th Street to Jackson Park, just in time for the World's Columbian Exposition.
 The line was shortened to Stony Island and 63rd after the fair ended.
 Stony Island remained the terminus of the East 63rd branch for 88 years.
 However, on March 4, 1982, service east of 61st was suspended due to a defective bridge over the Illinois Central (now Metra Electric) tracks.
 Service on the East 63rd branch was restored on December 12, 1982, but only as far as the University station.
 In 1989, Cottage Grove was demolished and replaced with a new station, which opened in 1991.
 The new station was open for only three years before the entire Green Line closed for a renovation project in 1994.

 Cottage Grove becomes a terminal

 When the Green Line closed in 1994, the CTA was planning to extend the line from University to a new terminal at Dorchester.
 The new station would have offered connections to Metra Electric and South Shore Line trains, as well as CTA buses through a brand new bus terminal.
 However, complaints from Woodlawn residents and Arthur M. Brazier forced a tough decision for the CTA to cut the line back to Cottage Grove.
-The East 63rd branch was partially demolished from Cottage Grove Avenue to Drexel Avenue to prevent in-service trains from traveling on the unrehabbed tracks east of Cottage Grove.
 When the line reopened in 1996, Cottage Grove became the terminal of the East 63rd branch.
 The rest of the line east of Cottage Grove, including the abandoned University station and the partially-built Dorchester station were completely demolished in September 1997.